pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 984 A little Boring

+I don't know, today was a this days that I not want to do nothing.

 ##### Day 983 Taking Kafka to the Limit

 I need learn more about how to create event driven architectures and how to